 - A sound knowledge of the science underpinning organic farming

-- An understanding of the marketing, business & quality assurance requirements for organic produce
+- A clear understanding of marketing, financial and audit requirements for organic produce

 - Work placement experience

-The MSc Organic Farming is awarded by the University of Glasgow.
+The MSc Organic Farming is validated by the University of Glasgow.

 Dr Lou Ralph